 Mexico’s officials leaned hard into that reading, stressing that the vast majority of exports remain tariff-free.
 For a foreign investor, the takeaway is that the near-term trade risk is a slow-burn review process, not a cliff-edge.

 The peso’s anchor is rates, not trade.
-Banxico has held its benchmark at 6.50% against a more hawkish Fed, a stance that narrows the peso’s carry advantage but has yet to dislodge a currency that keeps grinding towards the strong end of its range.
+Banxico has held its benchmark at 6.50% against a more hawkish Fed, a stance that narrows the peso’s carry advantage but has yet to dislodge a currency still grinding towards the strong end of its range.

 04 The day’s movers